 The Map of Biodiversity Importance leverages nearly 50 years of standardized biodiversity inventory, a national treasure of occurrence records for diverse imperiled species provided by the NatureServe Network.
 Analyzing these data with innovations in cloud computing, machine learning, and modern ecological modeling, the Map of Biodiversity Importance provides the first high-resolution view of where our nation’s most threatened species are found.
 Together with spatial data on private and public land ownership, these maps become what Dr. Healy Hamilton, Chief Scientist at NatureServe, describes as “a new tool for precision conservation that can reduce conflict and improve the effectiveness of management actions.”

-Map of Biodiversity Importance (Protection-Weighted Range Size Rarity for Imperiled Species Summed for All Species) This map displays richness of at-risk species outside of existing protected areas using modeled distributions for 2,216 of the most imperiled plants and animals in the United States.
-Brighter colors indicate where land and water protection will most benefit the least protected yet most threatened biodiversity in our nation.
+Map of Biodiversity Importance (Protection-Weighted Range Size Rarity for Imperiled Species Summed for All Species).
+This map displays richness of at-risk species outside of existing protected areas using modeled distributions for 2,216 of the most imperiled plants and animals in the United States.
+Deeper reds indicate where land and water protection will most benefit the least protected yet most threatened biodiversity in our nation.
 Inputs for the Map include habitat models for species listed as Endangered or Threatened under the Endangered Species Act or those that have been identified by NatureServe as Critically Imperiled (Global Conservation Status of (“G1”) or Imperiled (“G2”).
 The Map contains layers on four taxonomic groupings (vertebrates, freshwater invertebrates, pollinators, and vascular plants).
 Additional analyses are available in the ArcGIS Living Atlas of the World.
 Click to enlarge.

 While traditional maps used for managing biodiversity are usually large-scale depictions of a species’ broad geographic range, the Map of Biodiversity Importance provides fine-scale maps of the most likely suitable habitat for thousands of imperiled species.
 Previous studies focused on the conservation needs of vertebrates, despite that vertebrates represent only a fraction of species diversity, many more plants are imperiled as compared to animals, and both plants and invertebrates are important to ecosystem function by providing nutrient cycling, water purification, and pollination services.
 This study is the first to use high-resolution maps for a taxonomically diverse range of species, including over 1,600 imperiled plants, and freshwater species such as mussels and crayfish.
 The results bring to light globally significant imperiled biodiversity that is traditionally overlooked, including plants of the Colorado Plateau and pollinators in the Southwest.